grupohernandezcu/openia_odoo_connector/README.rst

 .. image:: https://grupohernandez.cu/wp-content/uploads/2024/07/cropped-PRINCIPAL-1-1-1.png
    :target: https://grupohernandez.cu

-This module is maintained by Cybrosys Technologies.
+This module is maintained by Grupo Hernández.

 For support and more information, please visit `Our Website <https://grupohernandez.cu/>`__